 Experiment type (send time)

 For Send Time experiments, specify when to send the control campaign for the experiment.
-Variations are sent to your entire user list, with all variations randomly distributed equally.
-You can't choose to send variations a minimum number of times or to a subset of users.
+Variations are sent to your entire user list, with all variants randomly distributed equally.
+You can't choose to send variants a minimum number of times or to a subset of users.

 If you choose Send in user's time zone, and the user doesn't have a time zone specified, the experiment is sent based on the campaign's time zone.